 King John uses the Templars as his personal bank

+The Templars were very much John’s bankers, particularly after he was declared excommunicate by Pope Innocent III.
 John seems to have both deposited and taken out multi-thousand ‘mark’ amounts to protect his wealth and to use it to hire troops.
 Aymeric also helped John out with his papal problems – particularly important as Innocent III was beyond doubt the most powerful pope in history.

 Why did the Templars support the Kings of England?